 Any system first needs to identify itself before being allowed access to resources.
 Client identification is always required for resource access.
-In a

-CORBA/J2EE environment, the need for identification also exists for servers as well.
-Servers need identification in two cases:
+In a CORBA/J2EE environment, the need for identification also exists for servers as well.
+Servers need to be able to identify themselves in two scenarios:

-- When using SSL for transport layer security, the server typically needs to identify itself to the client. - When mid-tier servers make further invocations to other mid-tier or endtier servers, they need to identify themselves before being allowed (potentially) to act on behalf of the original caller.
+- When using SSL/TLS for transport layer security, the server typically needs to identify itself to the client. - When mid-tier servers make further invocations to other mid-tier or end-tier servers, they need to identify themselves before being allowed (potentially) to act on behalf of the original caller.